hande-k/langchain-cognee/README.md

         print(doc.page_content)
 ```

-You can also incorporate CogneeRetriever in any LangChain chain, such as a RetrievalQA chain or a custom pipeline.
+You can also incorporate CogneeRetriever in any LangChain chain.